All That Breathes

-The film had its world premiere at the 2022 Sundance Film Festival on January 22, 2022, where it won Grand Jury Prize in World Cinema Documentary Competition.
+The film had its world premiere at the 2022 Sundance Film Festival on 22 January 2022, where it won Grand Jury Prize in World Cinema Documentary Competition.
 It also had a screening at Cannes Film Festival in the special screening section, where it won the Golden Eye.
 It was later nominated for the Academy Award for Best Documentary Feature Film.
+The film then went on to win a Peabody Award at the 84th ceremony for "its graceful portrait of empathy and interconnectivity between nature and man."

 Synopsis

 Two brothers Saud and Nadeem were raised in New Delhi, looking at a sky speckled with black kites, watching as relatives tossed meat up to these birds of prey.
 Muslim belief held that feeding the kites would expel troubles.
 Now, birds are falling from the polluted, opaque skies of New Delhi and the two brothers have made it their life’s work to care for the injured black kites.

 Production

 The documentary is the story of Nadeem Shehzad and Mohammad Saud, the two brothers who run a bird clinic in Wazirabad, Delhi where 20,000 raptors have been cured over the last 20 years.
 Impressed with their dedication and the spirit, Shaunak Sen, the director decided to film them.
-As he said, “I am drawn by the subject of the interconnectedness of an ecosystem — one that humans are a part of, not apart from.
+As he said, "I am drawn by the subject of the interconnectedness of an ecosystem — one that humans are a part of, not apart from.
 How man, animals share space and become part of the whole.
-It is a valuable story.”
+It is a valuable story."